Department

 Chemistry is a science dealing with the structure, synthesis, and properties of substances, particularly at the molecular level.
 We are surrounded by chemical products; e.g., food, clothing, housing, drugs, and so on.
 In addition, new materials such as those supporting computer memory storage and superconductivity have been playing an essential role in the recent progress of technology and culture.
 Some chemicals, on the other hand, tend to give rise to serious environmental problems, whose solutions will depend upon chemistry research and education in future.
 Thus, chemistry and related sciences are much closer to us than one imagines, extensively contributing to the development of science and human society.

-The department of chemistry, graduate school of science, Osaka University, comprises the following four divisions covering inorganic, physical, organic, and interdisciplinary chemistry.
+The department of chemistry, graduate school of science, The University of Osaka, comprises the following four divisions covering inorganic, physical, organic, and interdisciplinary chemistry.
 In addition, the department has cooperative with thirteen research groups of other research institutes.

 Inorganic Chemistry Division